-How to Screen In a Porch
+9 Things to Know Before You Screen In a Porch

-A porch is an extension of a home’s living area—a place to savor a summer’s breeze, observe wildlife, or bask in birdsong at the end of the day.
+A porch is an extension of a home’s living area: a place to savor a summer’s breeze, observe wildlife, or bask in birdsong at the end of the day.
 Since most people want to spend more time outdoors, it comes as no surprise that many homeowners would like to screen in their porches.
-After all, when protected from insects and blowing leaves, life on the porch takes on a whole new appeal.
+When you’re protected from insects and blowing leaves, life on the porch takes on a whole new appeal.
 Just imagine enjoying outdoor meals without swatting away flies!

 Professional construction of a covered deck or screened-in porch could run anywhere from $5,000 to well over $20,000, depending on the size and design of the project and whether you include custom-built railings, windows, and other upgrades.
 That said, most homeowners who want to screen in their porches already have suitable covered porches on their homes.
-Often in these cases, all that is needed are frames to support the screens.
+In these cases, often all that is needed are frames to support the screens.

-- Smaller screen panels are relatively simple to repair if a screen is torn, though they obstruct views.
+• Smaller screen panels are relatively simple to repair if a screen is torn, though they obstruct views.

 Screen fabric has come a long way from the days when your grandparents used rigid metal screening on their screen doors.
 Today’s screen fabrics offer a variety of options to suit specific needs.

-- Pet-resistant screen fabric, which is made from durable vinyl-coated polyester, is designed to withstand scratches and tears from cats and dogs.
-While it’s very resilient, it’s also thicker than other types of screen material so it’s more difficult to see through.
+Pet-resistant screen fabric, which is made from durable vinyl-coated polyester, is designed to withstand scratches and tears from cats and dogs.
+While it’s very resilient, it’s also thicker than other types of screen material, so it’s more difficult to see through.

-Pro tip: If pets will be an issue, consider installing pet-resistant screen only on the areas where a pet might scratch, such as on a screen door and on adjacent lower screen panels.
+Pro tip: If pets will be an issue, consider installing pet-resistant screening only on the areas where a pet might scratch, such as on a screen door and on adjacent lower screen panels.
 You can still install screen fabric with higher visibility on upper screen panels.

-In many communities, as long as you don’t change the structure of your house, pulling a permit isn’t necessarily always the first step for how to screen in your porch.
-Always err on the side of caution, though, call your local building authority to make sure.
+In many communities, as long as you don’t change the structure of your house, pulling a permit isn’t always necessary.
+Always err on the side of caution, though, and call your local building authority to make sure.
 If you do have to build something in order to screen in your porch, such as a roof over the porch that ties into your home, you’ll almost certainly need a permit.

-Since a screened-in porch will affect the exterior aesthetics of your home, additional neighborhood regulations may apply.
+Because a screened-in porch will affect the exterior aesthetics of your home, additional neighborhood regulations may apply.
 If you live in a residential development that has covenants (binding restrictions that apply to your property), you may not be able to screen in your porch—or you may have to adhere to a specific design.
 Your local building authority can tell you if covenants apply to your property.

-- If you’re building your own screen panels from wood, choose insect- and weather-resistant redwood, cedar, or treated lumber since the wood will be exposed to the elements.
+If you’re building your own screen panels from wood, choose insect- and weather-resistant redwood, cedar, or treated lumber since the wood will be exposed to the elements.
 When building with redwood or cedar, use exterior-rated screws, such as galvanized screws, to prevent corrosion.
 If you’re building with treated lumber, use ACQ-compatible screws.